KenKundert/sshdeploy/README.rst

 The value of send may either be 'authorized-keys', 'private-key' or a list that contains either or both of the values.
 If not given, it is assumed to be 'authorized-keys'.
-If the value contains 'authorized-keys', an updated authorized_keys file will be sent to that server.
-If it contains 'private-key', the private key and its corresponding public key will be copied to the server.
+If the value contains 'authorized-keys', an updated authorized_keys file is sent to that server.
+If it contains 'private-key', the private key and its corresponding public key is copied to the server.

 Restrictions
 ''''''''''''
 The value of restrictions is a list of SSH key restrictions.
+These restrictions are comma joined and placed before the public key in the authorized key file.